devfile/registry-viewer/README.md

 - [`next build`](https://nextjs.org/docs/api-reference/cli#build) creates an optimized production build of your application.
 The output displays information about each route.
 - [`next dev`](https://nextjs.org/docs/api-reference/cli#development) starts the application in development mode with hot-code reloading, error reporting, and more.
-- [`next export`](https://nextjs.org/docs/advanced-features/static-html-export) allows you to export your app to static HTML, which can be run standalone without the need of a Node.js server.
 - [`next start`](https://nextjs.org/docs/api-reference/cli#production) starts the application in production mode.
 The application should be compiled with next build first.

 ## Scripts